-Each learning module includes a short, open-book quiz on concepts and vocabulary from the readings and lecture.
+Additionally, each learning module includes a short, open-book quiz on concepts and vocabulary from the readings and lecture.
 You will be able to take the quiz up to 3 times to improve your score.
+Quizzes are worth 10 points.